paul-rogers/drill/drill-yarn/README.md

 ## Understanding the Code

-The DoY code divides into x main modules:
+The DoY code divides into three main modules:

 1. The DoY command-line client application.
 2. The DoY AM server application.
 3. Scripts around the client, AM and Drillbit applications.

-Scripts reside in the distribution project under src/resources.
+Scripts reside in the distribution project under `src/resources`.

 All DoY code resides in this module in the `org.apache.drill.yarn` package.

-`client`: The command-line client application.
+- `client`: The command-line client application.
-`appMaster`: The DoY AM.
+- `appMaster`: The DoY AM.
-`core`: Code shared between the client and AM.
+- `core`: Code shared between the client and AM.
-`zk`: Integration with ZooKeeper to monitor Drillbits.
+- `zk`: Integration with ZooKeeper to monitor Drillbits.

 DoY depends on Drill modules, but only the `distribution` project depends on DoY.

+Because DoY is a YARN application, we recommend that you become familiar with YARN itself before diving into the DoY code.
+YARN has a very particular model for how to run distributed applications and that model drove the design of the DoY modules and classes.

 ### Major Components